Publicly available information

 Mandatory open access Information

-Our Open Government Committee – with membership across the agency – meets periodically and reviews Treasury’s proactive release activities.
+Our Open Government Committee (OGComm)– with membership across the agency – meets periodically and reviews Treasury’s proactive release activities.
 OGComm promotes principles of transparency, accountability, collaboration and innovation within Treasury.
 OGComm advises Treasury on compliance with open government instruments and recommends approaches for implementation.

-If information sought is not available on NSW Treasury’s websites, members of the public can suggest that information be proactively disclosed (if held by NSW Treasury).
-Please forward any suggestions to the Information Access and Governance Unit at firstname.lastname@example.org.
+If information sought is not available on Treasury’s websites, members of the public can suggest that information be proactively disclosed (if held by Treasury).
+Please forward any suggestions to the Information Access and Governance Unit at [email protected].

 Treasury is committed to the NSW Government Open Data Policy and seeks to make appropriate government data available to the public.